ANCIR/InvestigativeCenters.org/_posts/2014-12-06-liberia-investigation.md

 permalink: /liberia-investigation
 ---

-**Deadline for applications:** *September 05 2014*
+**Deadline for applications:** *January 10 2015*

-ANCIR is searching for investigative researchers and writers to assist with a transnational investigation into the gold industry in Liberia's gold industry.
+ANCIR is searching for investigative researchers and writers to assist with a transnational investigation into the gold industry in Liberia.

 Preference will be given to senior investigators who have some experience of the gold industry.
 You should be able to provide references for your work, and industry credibility.
 The focus includes financial investigative reporting.